-Standard admission to an undergraduate degree program may be granted in one of the categories listed below by meeting the following requirements, which have been developed in accordance with Federal Ability-to-Benefit Regulations.
+Standard admission to an undergraduate degree program may be granted in one of the categories listed below by meeting the following requirements.
 Please note that admission to the University does not guarantee admission to programs that have specific entry requirements.